Volunteer tourism, or “voluntourism,” is one of the fastest growing trends in travel today.

 Find an incredible volunteer project on Ambergris Caye or Belize.
 Here are a few good Organizations I have blogged over the years.
 These groups can always use help be it in person or bringing down wish list items that will help them operate.

 The San Pedro Branch of the Belize Red Cross (BRCSP) was re-activated in March 2013.
 Since then the branch has worked hard to build the first aid program, with the help of many local businesses sending staff to monthly First Aid trainings.
-We also do quarterly blood drives.
+They also do quarterly blood drives.
 Please consider frequenting businesses that support the Belize Red Cross and helping make the country a safer place.
-List to participating businesses.
 If you would like to support the San Pedro Branch of the Belize Red Cross please consider joining as a volunteer or a member.

 Come Dive and Explore Belize with the San Pedro Belize Red Cross